Disney’s ‘Mulan’ faces criticism for filming in China’s Xinjiang region

-Disney’s decision to film parts of “Mulan” in Xinjiang has been widely discussed on social media this week by academics and human-rights activists, with some calling for a boycott.
+Disney’s decision to film parts of “Mulan” in Xinjiang has been widely discussed on social media this week by academics and human rights activists, with some calling for a boycott.

-“Imagine parts of a global blockbuster being filmed in the vicinity of minority villages, when [government] work teams are going door to door, asking questions, followed by mass internment by police,” wrote Adrian Zenz, a leading researcher on Xinjiang policy, on Twitter.
+“Imagine parts of a global blockbuster being filmed in the vicinity of minority villages, when [government] work teams are going door to door, asking questions, followed by mass internment by police,” Adrian Zenz, a leading researcher on Xinjiang policy, wrote on Twitter.

-Shawn Zhang, a Canada-based researcher, noted on Monday that the timeline of the “Mulan” production coincided with the peak of the Xinjiang “reeducation” campaign.
+Shawn Zhang, a Canada-based researcher, noted Monday that the timeline of the “Mulan” production coincided with the peak of the Xinjiang “reeducation” campaign.
 He calculated that the crew would have passed seven of the detention centers while driving from the Turpan airport to the filming site in the desert.

-It was not clear how the Turpan public security bureau contributed to the movie production.
-Disney did not respond to a request for comment on Tuesday, nor did Xinjiang’s propaganda department and the Turpan public security bureau.
+It was not clear how the Turpan Public Security Bureau contributed to the movie production.
+Disney did not respond to a request for comment on Tuesday, nor did Xinjiang’s propaganda department and the Turpan Public Security Bureau.

-It’s the second political controversy to hit “Mulan,” which was released on Friday on Disney+.
-After its lead actress Liu Yifei voiced support last year for Hong Kong police against pro-democracy protesters, activists in Hong Kong called for a boycott of the film.
+It’s the second political controversy to hit “Mulan,” which was released Friday on Disney Plus.
+After its lead actress, Liu Yifei, voiced support last year for Hong Kong police against pro-democracy protesters, activists in Hong Kong called for a boycott of the film.

-After its online release, Mulan is rolling out this month in theaters across Asia, with mixed feedback from early viewers.
+After its online release, “Mulan” is rolling out this month in theaters across Asia, with mixed feedback from early viewers.
 While some praised the martial arts scenes, others criticized the mix of Western and Chinese aesthetics as inauthentic.

 China was the world’s No. 2 movie market last year, behind North America, and could take the top spot this year, depending on the speed of its economic recovery.